 Abdication of Responsibility

-Left unanswered, however, is the question of how and why a text disparaged by respected academic and community groups was used for years without question or review.
-Why did no one notice the false and defamatory anti-Israel claim?
+The NPS has not answered the question of how and why a text disparaged by respected academic and community groups was used for years without question or review.
+How could the teacher who introduced the material not notice the false and defamatory anti-Israel claim?
 And after the anti-semitic passage was finally brought to light, why did no teacher, administrator, or department head assign or take on the necessary task of reviewing other readings from the Notebook, or perform a five-second Google search which would have brought its deficiencies to attention?
 Why is it left to students and parents to perform the job for which the schools are responsible?

 Hear No Evil, See No Evil, Correct No Evil

-Unfortunately, the school administration's response to the situation is not what we had hoped.
-Officials gave inaccurate information to parents and media, and made excuses for the material instead of admitting it was wrong and correcting it.
-Supervisor Fleishman told parents that the materials were appropriate because 'they're from Harvard' and said that reading anti-semitic statements in history texts was similar to students reading books by 'racist authors' when studying the civil rights movement.
+The NPS' response to the discovery of a false anti-Israel claim and additional inaccuracies and bias in class material was not what one would expect of a self-described "world-class" educational system.
+Instead of resolving the problem, the NPS falsely denied that the materials were used at all.
+Officials gave inaccurate information to parents and media, and made excuses for the chapter they admitted was used.
+Supervisor Fleishman told parents that the Notebook was an appropriate resource because 'its from Harvard' and said that reading anti-semitic statements in history texts was similar to students reading books by 'racist authors' when studying the civil rights movement.
 It was only after considerable effort by PENS and other community members that the Notebook was removed.